VladyslavSkrypets/Flask-URL-Shortener/api/README.md

 **You send:**
 1. Your link in the `link` field. ( Required! )
 2. Link lifetime in days in the `expire_days`.
-Field can takes string or integer format. ( Optional - default 90 days ).
+Field can takes only integer format. ( Optional - default 90 days ).

 **Request:**
 ```json